OwlCrate: History

-OwlCrate was officially launched in February 2015 after months of development by its founders, Robert Madden and Korrina Ede.
+OwlCrate was officially launched in 2015 after months of development by its founders, Robert Madden and Korrina Ede.
 It began as a small home-based business, with the first book title included in the OwlCrate shipments being V. E. Schwab's fantasy novel A Darker Shade of Magic.
 Since 2015, OwlCrate has reportedly amassed thousands of subscribers, many of whom include Goodreads book reviewers, social media gurus, authors and book collectors.

 In comparison, OwlCrate orders most of its non-book stock from independent artists, and continues to sell remaining stock from previous monthly boxes at a reduced price until the stock eventually runs out.
 One of the biggest assets that initially drew fans to the subscription service was that the OwlCrate versions of shipped books always have an exclusive cover and are autographed by the author, with most of these authors being traditionally-published by large publishing houses.
 According to a thesis study done through the Faculty of Communication, Art and Technology at Simon Fraser University, "exclusive covers vary book to book — some books will have a slight change in colour or font, some will have significant changes, and some will have a totally different and unique cover.
 Sometimes OwlCrate edition books will have sprayed or foiled edges as well.
 Having these extra details allows subscribers to see the value in OwlCrate books versus buying the book in the traditional bookstore or online."